Revisiting and modeling power-law distributions in empirical outage data of power systems

-The research community is actively working on the improvement of our understanding on how power outages and blackouts can be forecasted \cite{ABEDI2019153} and more specifically whether the risk of failure in power systems represents a specific case of the risk of system-wide breakdown in threshold activated disordered systems.
+The research community is actively working on the improvement of our understanding on how power outages can be forecasted \cite{ABEDI2019153} and more specifically whether the risk of failure in power systems represents a specific case of the risk of system-wide breakdown in threshold activated disordered systems.
 Self-organized criticality (SOC), explained first by the Bak-Tang-Wieselfeld model \cite{bak1987}, is widely used for the modeling of such phenomena \cite{carreras2004}.
 In this regard, SOC is expected as the consequence of self-tuning to a critical point, which is determined by the competition of power consumption (behavioral properties) and available transmission capabilities (infrastructural properties) of the examined power system.